rahulchauhanraj/CertificateDownloader/README.txt

-1.	download certificate for https://abc.com from mozilla firfox. and save with the name install-abc-cert
+1.	download certificate for host (like https://abc.com) from mozilla firfox. and save with the name install-abc-cert

 and execute below command to add it in java home.